bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/firewall.md

 Example running the QnA on a Mac computer showing rules of firwall.
 Only the first 3 answers are shown.

 {% qna %}
-Q: (application name of it, service name of it, action of it) of rules of firewall
+Q: (application name of it, service name of it) of rules of firewall
-A: com.apple.iBooksX, , Allow
+A: com.apple.cupsd,
-A: com.apple.WebKit.Networking, , Allow
+A: com.apple.remoted,
-A: , Screen Sharing, Allow
+A: , Remote Login - SSH
 {% endqna %}

 # service restriction of &lt;firewall&gt; : firewall service restriction